rootless-containers/rootlesscontaine.rs/site/content/_index.md

   "extract and manipulate" because the naive implementation (just dump everything to a directory) works in principle but is not as efficient as using filesystem features to reduce the footprint of extracted images.
+  Even with such naive implementation, we could use reflink for the reduction of the footprint when it is available (e.g. on xfs or on btrfs).
+  However, reflink can be slow for an image with a large number of files.
+  Some Linux distros such as Ubuntu provide support for mounting overlayfs within unprivileged user namespaces, but [their patch][overlayfs-userns] hasn't been merged to the upstream kernel.

 These requirements are implemented by several different tools, that each solve a piece of the puzzle.
 These tools can then be combined to create a